iKuriyalA/Elaria/README.md

         command = input(">>> ")
         running = El.run_command(command, data_structures)
   ```
 Add the main stream and the program is ready to run:
+Test-
  ```
 if __name__ == "__main__":
     main()